 Converting Backups from Non-Root to Root Shared Folders

-Starting from version 11, Veeam Backup & Replication allows you to add a server root folder as a source for file share backup jobs.
+Veeam Backup & Replication allows adding a server root folder as a source for file share backup jobs.
 In this case, all changes to separate shared folders residing on this server will be reflected in the file share backup job where the root shared folder of this server is added.
 You can even add shared root folders using different protocols to one file share backup job and thus protect all file shares that are or will be added on the server.